kevin-emery-qa/tribaldex-data/README.md

 A python3 utility to pull financial data from tribaldex.com

-INSTALLATION:
+# INSTALLATION:
 requires python 3; developed with 3.13.7

 ./install.sh  # beware this installs more libraries than the project actually needs.
 If you want to keep your python environment clean, install them one-by-one as you see the project needs them

-USAGE:
+# USAGE:

 # specify any tribaldex ticker with --ticker
-pytest tests/test_search.py --ticker CTP
+pytest -s tests/test_search.py --ticker CTP

 # use PWDEBUG=1 to see what it is doing (hit the play button in playwright explorer to start)
-PWDEBUG=1 pytest tests/test_search.py --ticker CTP
+PWDEBUG=1 pytest -s tests/test_search.py --ticker CTP

 Taken from Playwright starter code for Python at https://github.com/AutomationPanda